-According to the National Library of Medicine, 3 million people in the United States have had or currently suffer from an opioid use disorder (OUD).
+According to the million people in the United States have had or currently suffer from an opioid use disorder (OUD).
 While this statistic is incredibly concerning, there is hope in the fight against opioid addiction.

 Many treatment options exist for those with OUD, including medication assisted treatment through healthcare professionals, like Dr. James K. Cardi.
 One incredibly valuable service offered by Dr. Cardi are the medications Suboxone and Sublocade, which have shown great success in addiction treatment when combined with behavioral therapy and counseling.